 |20 ACCOUNTS – 100 DEVICES||$79.99||$399.99||$1,999.99|

 You can subscribe to any VPN Unlimited plan via credit cards, PayPal, and Bitcoin.
 You’ll get a 10% discount if you choose the second option, while the cryptocurrency method guarantees total anonymity and privacy.

 Refund Policy and Free Trial

-All subscription plans come with a 7-day money-back guarantee, which is a shorter period than the standard 30-day refund policy other VPNs offer.
+All subscription plans come with a 30-day money-back guarantee, which is practically what other VPNs offer.
 However, VPN Unlimited also allows you to fully test its services before committing to any purchases, thanks to the 7-day free trial.

 The Final Verdict on VPN Unlimited